Create your first AI Shoot

 Section titled “Image quality requirements”Make sure your input images follow our AI Shoot input requirements to ensure optimal results.

-Section titled “Step 2: Create a Brief”A Brief defines what you want to shoot and how.
-On the Brief page, you need to configure:
+Section titled “Step 2: Create a Shoot”A Shoot defines what you want to shoot and how.
+On the Shoot page, you need to configure:

-- Name - A descriptive name for your brief
+- Name - A descriptive name for your shoot

 - Models - The AI models you want to use